portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 ![](./images/mnu-file-import-securities-step-2.png)

-The field `Currency` is apparently not recognized by PP. You should map it manually.
+The field `Currency` is not recognized by PP; in fact it should be named `Transaction Currency`.
+You should map it manually.
+In step 3 (below), you can observe that the status of both securities contains a green check mark, indicating that the import will be successful.
+Click Finish.

 Figure: Importing securities (Step 3).{class=pp-figure}